demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 ### Grant Required Permissions

-You can grant all required permissions to the instance profile to avoid the need to use different roles.
+Grant the required permissions to the instance profile.
+For testing purposes, you can grant all required permissions to the instance profile to simplify the setup.

 ```json
 {